Team-Ausdroid-Unimelb/team-ausdroid-unimelb.github.io/docs/chapter_01/section_01.md

 * Tag
 * Upstream

-#### Repo

-Basic Git Commands:
+#### Basic Git Commands:

-    git init: Initializes a new Git repository. git clone <repository>: Creates a copy of a remote repository on your local machine. git status: Shows the status of changes in the working directory. git add <file/folder>: Adds changes in the working directory to the staging area. git commit -m "message": Captures a snapshot of the staged changes. git push: Pushes committed changes to a remote repository. git pull: Fetches changes from a remote repository and merges them into the current branch.
+`git init` : Initializes a new Git repository.

+`git clone <repository>`: Creates a copy of a remote repository on your local machine.

+`git status`: Shows the status of changes in the working directory.

+`git add <file/folder>`: Adds changes in the working directory to the staging area.

+`git commit -m "message"`: Captures a snapshot of the staged changes.

+`git push`: Pushes committed changes to a remote repository.

+`git pull`: Fetches changes from a remote repository and merges them into the current branch.

-In Conclusion:
+#### In Conclusion:
 Git, as a distributed version control system, has become the industry standard for software development, known for its robustness, flexibility, and ability to handle large-scale projects efficiently.
 Whether you're a solo developer or part of a massive development team, mastering Git is essential in the modern coding landscape.